River Report Card Summer 2020 Recap

 Photo by Alice Dison

 The summer’s extreme heat waves coincided with the largest wildfires in California’s history, which created harmful air quality across the entire west coast.
 Many people endured hazardous outdoor air quality in order to cool off at rivers, streams, and beaches.
 Tragically, exposure to wildfire-induced poor air quality exacerbates the harmful health effects of COVID-19.
 So for low-income households without air conditioning, it was impossible to escape harm; people were either subject to extreme heat at home or subject to harmful air quality outside.
-We must acknowledge that in the United States, the communities facing the brunt of climate change impacts like extreme heat and wildfire are disproportionately Indigenous, Black, Latinx, and Asian people.
+We must acknowledge that in the United States, the communities facing the brunt of climate change impacts like extreme heat and wildfire are disproportionately Indigenous, Black, Hispanic, and Asian people.

 Summer 2020 was a tough time for many, and it underscores the need for immediate and equitable action to address the climate crisis and environmental justice.